-The Massey University Flight Operations Centre is the main base for the Bachelor of Aviation programme in New Zealand.
+The Massey University Flight Operations Center is the main base for the Bachelor of Aviation program in New Zealand.
 Established in 1987 to meet airline requirements for graduates with a wide industry perspective, the school offers New Zealand’s only Aviation degree.
-A brand new 2,200m2 / 23,681sqft training centre was recently completed by Colspec Construction, offering a state-of-the-art space to support the growing number of students admitted to the school.
+A brand new 2,200m2 / 23,681sqft training center was recently completed by Colspec Construction, offering a state-of-the-art space to support the growing number of students admitted to the school.

 Acoufelt applied its Acoustic FWC™ philosophy in order to identify the most cost-effective way of addressing acoustic design in the tasting room.
 The Acoustic FWC™ philosophy looks at all spaces as a box with six potential surfaces, one floor, four walls and a ceiling, for absorbing unwanted noise.
 Usually the most cost-effective surface for absorbing noise is the floor, which can be applied with QuietBack™ acoustic carpet tiles.
 However, because the new facility had a number of areas designed to have a seamless integration of internal and external areas, carpeting the interior areas would create a virtual boundary that would work against the seamless transition in the design.